 For my clients who find lunges hard on the knees, the leg lifts are simple and very effective.
-These exercise are especially wonderful for seniors because the exercises are low impact and yet target tone the two most important skeletal muscles in the human body.
+These exercises are especially wonderful for seniors because the exercises are low impact and yet target tone the two most important skeletal muscles in the human body.

 The Largest & the Longest Muscles in the Human Body

 All of the exercises shown in this article work the two largest and longest muscles in the human body!
 No wonder these leg lifts are magical in changing your metabolism, toning and reshaping your body!
 Remember changing fat into muscle will 1.) protect the joints and 2.) change your metabolism thus allowing you to eat more and yet be thinner too!
 What are these two muscles - the longest and the largest?
 Read on...

 The Largest Muscle in the Human Body - Quadriceps

 The largest muscles in the human body are in our legs.
 As the diagrams to the right detail, these muscles are extensive.
 The king of all muscles is called the "quadricep" - and includes four muscles on the front of the thigh.
 This massive muscle also is connected to the largest bone in the human body - the "femur".

 The Longest Muscle in the Human Body - Sartorius